 - First day to volunteer – Introduction to procedures and requirements.

 As you can imagine, we must do everything we can to protect our patients.
 It takes a while to complete all of the above steps.
 In ordinary circumstances, onboarding can take as long as a month, so you should allow 45 days to complete the process before you plan to arrive at your first day to volunteer.
 We onboard new volunteers every month except December.

-If you are applying now, the earliest you will start volunteering Late-November 2017 and will complete the minimum 16 week requirement in Late-March 2018.
+If you are applying now, the earliest you will start volunteering Early February 2018 and will complete the minimum 16 week requirement in Early May 2018.

 What else do I need to know?